-Your audio can be downloaded in a variety of modern audio formats: FLAC, MPEG-4 AAC, Ogg Vorbis and WAV.
+Your audio can be downloaded in a variety of modern audio formats, including FLAC, MPEG-4 AAC, Audacity, and many more.
 Confused?
 Read my ranty primer on digital audio.

 No matter how long your recording is, no matter how many speakers are recorded, and even if speakers join late, every audio file delivered will be in perfect sync with each other, and every file is named for the speaker, so editing is a breeze.

 You can download your audio even while Craig is still recording, so if you have any concerns, you can always check them out on the fly.
 Plus, you can set up Craig to automatically upload to Google Drive after the recording's done.